 “You can do more than pray, after you have prayed,” wrote A. J. Gordon, “but you can never do more than pray until you have prayed.”
 It is a divinely ordered sequence.

 When Jesus called the Twelve, He called them so that they might do three things.
 The first was simply to “be with him.”
-With that in place, and from that place, he sent them out to do the rest: “to preach and to have authority to drive out demons” (Mark 3:14–15).
+Once they were with him, he sent them out to continue the mission.
+Their tasks were “to preach and to have authority to drive out demons” (Mark 3:14–15).
 All the work of the kingdom of God begins with simply being with Jesus.
 If it doesn’t start there, it doesn’t start at all.

 From: Patterson, B., & Goetz, D. L. (1999).
 Vol. 7: Deepening your conversation with God.
 The pastor’s soul series; Library of leadership development (20–21).
 Minneapolis, Minn.: Bethany House Publishers.